BHUMESH438/Ecomercestore2023API/projectflow.md

 - we can store the jwt token in the cookies instead of storing that in the response and browsers local storage
 - express has res.cookies() method to store the cookies in the local storage.
+- once we send the jwt token in the cookie with res, for each req to that specific route the browser brings back the cookies from the request

 ```js
   const oneDay = 1000 * 60 * 60 * 24;